-The covers shown in #7 all obscure, distort, or even omit words in order to create an interesting visual effect (often analog or tactile).
-Here, the designer resorts to “clever” typographic play, wherein an “A” is shared between two words.
+Here, the designer resorts to “clever” font play, wherein an “A” is shared between two words.
 The result is simple confusion.
-Is that a lower-case “t”?
-Or, no, wait, I think it’s a cross.
-Or, no—ah, okay, it’s an “A”!
-Alright, I see.
-Vampire Academy.
-Remember the elevator pitch rule: you’ve got three seconds.
-If it takes a reader seventeen just to decipher your title, forget it.
+Remember the elevator pitch rule: you’ve got milliseconds.
+If it takes a reader seventeen seconds just to decipher your title, forget about making that sale.

 Don’t overdo it with the copy.